November 7th - Pomona, California -

 alleged assassin, Lee Harvey Oswald sat on November 22nd 1963 and took the life of President John F. Kennedy.
 We have both seen numerous movies and

-documentaries on the assassination of JFK and seen it relived many times, but to look out the window and walk down the street where it all took place made it
+documentaries on the assassination of JFK and seen it relived so many times, but to look out the window and walk down the street where it was said to of taken

-like to be there that day.
+have been like to be there that day.
 They have X's marked on the road from where the bullets began to where they ended.
-We sat at the Grassy Knoll where hundreds of
+We sat at the Grassy Knoll where

-Americans stood that fateful day.
-It is still a very active road and freeway on ramp so to see cars driving down it you can imagine one of them carrying JFK.
+hundreds of Americans stood that fateful day.
+It is still a very active road, so to see cars driving down it you can imagine one of them carrying JFK.

 This weekends adventures brought new meaning and quite a bit of understanding we must say to the phrase - Get in, sit down, strap in and hold on, or should I